jejobueno/ImmoEliza-Regressions/README.md

 First, the data are cleaned.
 That means that we drop all the entirely empty rows, string values are cleaned up, outliers and properties without price and area indication are dropped, duplicates and columns with the lowest correlation rate are deleted, and some other minor riddances.

-  To put everything ready for the rest of the process, the variables that remain are transformed into features.
+&nbsp;To put everything ready for the rest of the process, the variables that remain are transformed into features.

 2. DataRegressor
 In the second step, the prediction is prepared.
 Firstly, the price, area, outside space and land surface are rescaled.
 This is done in order to limit the differences and make the model more effective.

-  Secondly, the database is split and into a train and test dataframe.
+&nbsp;Secondly, the database is split and into a train and test dataframe.
 The former is used to train the model.
 A gradient boost is implemented.

-In the final step, predictions are made using the test dataset.
+&nbsp;In the final step, predictions are made using the test dataset.

-  As an important addendum, we created a function that will prepare any new dataset to be pushed through the program and make predictions about the price.
+&nbsp;As an important addendum, we created a function that will prepare any new dataset to be pushed through the program and make predictions about the price.

 ## Examples